 Due to the upcoming release for Justice League and a solo film focusing on Cyborg coming soon in 2020, here’s a tie in to spread the word of mouth around.

-The Opening starts with an action packed sequence.
+The Opening starts with an action packed sequence, indicating it is gonna be one heck of a ride.

 The Animation from the cartoon series is retained.